-The existing busy stretch of the A378 between Curry Rivel and Langport is unsuitable for cyclists and pedestrians due to being very narrow in places and the volume and speed of traffic.
+The existing busy stretch of the A378 between Curry Rivel and Langport is unsuitable for cyclists and pedestrians due to being very narrow in places and the volume and speed of traffic that uses it.
 Residents of Curry Rivel and surrounding villages rely on amenities in Langport and Huish Episcopi such as local shops and businesses, doctors, the library, the secondary school and Huish Leisure Centre, but the vast majority use their cars to travel there and back.

 The need for, and benefits of, an alternative transport link is clear and is supported by residents and businesses alike.
 Benefits include:

 Following the feasibility study carried out 2021, a preferred Active Travel route was identified as the most suitable for providing an accessible, safe and traffic free path between the Curry Rivel and neighbouring communities.
 Discussions and consultation residents, with landowners, local schools and businesses over the past two years have resulted in widespread support for the project.

 As well as a walking/cycling path, the project has also revealed many improvements in and around Curry Rivel that would make it safer for pedestrians to get around and encourage more people to travel on foot or by other non-motorised means.
 In 2023, these improvements were adopted by the Parish Council to be considered by developers and other interested third parties.

 The Primary School is embarking on Modal Shift which is a scheme to encourage more children to exercise and for parents to travel to and from school other than by car.